 - liaising with clients and a variety of professionals including architects and subcontractors

 - compiling job specs and supervising tendering procedures

 - resolving design and development problems

 - scheduling material and equipment purchases and deliveries

-- making sure the project complies with legal requirements
+- making sure the project complies with legal requirements, especially health and safety

 - assessing the sustainability and environmental impact of projects

-- ability to think methodically, to design, plan and manage projects
+- the ability to think methodically and to manage projects

 - ability to maintain an overview of entire projects while continuing to attend to detailed technicalities